adtrace/AdTrace-Home/files/FAQs/flutter/flutter-faq-en.md

 Adtrace flutter [SDK releases](https://github.com/adtrace/adtrace_sdk_flutter/releases) are listed in [official github repo](https://github.com/adtrace/adtrace_sdk_flutter) for it.

-### why do I don't see any data on Adtrace dashboard even though I have integrated Adtrace Flutter SDK?
+### Why do I don't see any data on Adtrace dashboard even though I have integrated Adtrace Flutter SDK?
 There're may be several reason why you can not see any data on the dashboard. we will be going through them one by one.
 - **Reason**: SDK is not or partly integrated into the application.
 - **Solution**: make sure to double check documentation carefully (both native side and `dart` code), if you still have the issue contact our support.